The advocate principal: a study of principal leadership in special education for the twenty-first century

 The purpose of this study was to define and honor the advocate principal for special education.
 Using qualitative research, the advocate principal was described through a focus group interview of special education administrators.
 The leadership practices of advocate principals were then identified through individual in-depth interviews.
 Five core themes emerged as advocate principals described their leadership in special education: moral purpose, culture and climate, collaborative practices, instructional leadership, and transformational practices.
 The advocate principal for special education is a leader for the twenty-first century.

 Krych, Kristin J., "The advocate principal: a study of principal leadership in special education for the twenty-first century" (2011).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 624.